 Unfortunately, it all seems to drag on a little too long, and does not hold one’s attention like the first film.
 Fortunately, the story as always, should take second place to the action set pieces and we are not disappointed here.
 The two best scenes take place in the first half of the film, one in a restaurant and the other in a playground.
 Both are fantastic and feature Jackie fighting a group of his stunt team at high speed, using everything at hand, showing great imagination and sublime choreography.
 Considering the original film’s final reel, the sequel’s is extremely disappointing.
 It lacks intensity, and sees our man Chan take a beating without giving much back.

-Despite its finale, ‘Police Story 2’ is worthy edition to any JC collection, and another example of how Hollywood action is made to look pathetic in comparison.
+Despite its finale, ‘Police Story 2’ is a worthy edition to any JC collection, and another example of how Hollywood action is made to look pathetic in comparison.